jeffhuang4704/vulasset/DesignDoc.md

 ### session temp table

 To optimize performance during the process phase, the system employs a strategic approach.
 The session temporary table is initially written to a memory-based database to promptly fulfill the first initial request.
 Concurrently, in the background, a file-based database is created.
-Once the file-based table has been successfully created, the memory-based table is systematically deleted.
+Once the file-based table has been successfully created, the memory-based table is deleted.
 This dual-step process effectively balances the imperative for rapid response times.

 ### session temp table cleanup